 - The glider should release at briefed release altitude or as desired, along the ridge.

 - The tow pilot will maintain a race track pattern along the ridge and continue climbing until glider release.

 - Scenic/White Salmon/South Valley Routing:

 - The tow pilot will fly a “paper clip” pattern overhead the field ensuring safe gliding altitude prior to turning to the north or south as briefed.

 1. Tow ropes and weak links:

-- HRS uses tow ropes with a manufacturer’s rated breaking strength of 2,000 lbs.
-HRS tow ropes are terminated at the glider end with a combination of a Schweizer tow ring and a TOST tow ring (see Figure 1).
+- HRS tow ropes are terminated at the glider end with a combination of a Schweizer tow ring and a TOST tow ring (see Figure 1).

-- All PIC’s operating gliders with a maximum allowable takeoff weight of less than 670 pounds shall supply a “weak link” adapter.
+- All pilots of gliders having a Maximum weight less than 1000 lbs shall provide a weak link adapter.
 NOTE that all weak links used for HRS operations must be reinforced with a vinyl tube as illustrated (see Figure 2).
 This reinforcement is required in order to stiffen the weak link and prevent it from wrapping around the tail wheel of the tow plane.

 2. Rope break emergency plan:

 - Below 200 feet – land ahead or to the right avoiding the tow plane if it is still on the ground.
 The tow plane will move to the left.

 - Above 200 feet, maintain air speed and return to the runway for a downwind landing, or if altitude and conditions allow, perform an abbreviated/normal pattern.

 - Depending on the altitude of the glider during a guillotine event, the glider pilot will release the line over unpopulated areas (first priority), and where the rope can be recovered (second priority).